Christendom Condemned Links

 Intellectually, Christianity has made a huge mistake by tying Jesus to Judaism as if being born and raised in that culture and religion puts the stamp of God's approval on it in ANY way!
 Why should we let ancient writings and mythology tell us what God is like when Jesus came to do that in person with not just words but a three year public life capped with the ultimate demonstration?
 Why isn't it clear that so much of what Jesus did and said clashed with Judaic religious culture?
 Jesus obviously was not really what was expected by that culture in their Messiah or Christ.

 Bottom line?
 ALL of Christendom has incorporated the Old Testament paradigm of God as its foundation, and that is why it is called JUDEO-Christianity!
 SHOULDN'T the paradigm be founded on the actions, words and message of the J-person?
-Shouldn't Jesus, his words, his deeds, be framed by the ultimate issues?!
+Instead of being shoehorned into the Old Testament paradigm, shouldn't Jesus, his words, his deeds, be framed by the ultimate issues?!